From fortress to wellness resort

 History

-Exactly one hundred years after its construction, the Fort on Nekkerweg will begin a new life as a hotel and wellness resort in 2012.
-The men's quarters where soldiers slept a century earlier have been transformed into luxurious hotel rooms.
+Exactly one hundred years after its construction, the Fort along Nekkerweg will begin a new life as a hotel and wellness resort in 2012.
+The men's rooms where soldiers slept a century earlier have been transformed into luxurious hotel rooms.

-Fort along Nekkerweg was not part of the original design of the Defence Line of Amsterdam, as established in 1880.
+Fort aan de Nekkerweg was not part of the original design of the Defence Line of Amsterdam, as it was established in 1880.
 The fort was not added to the alignment until later.
 It was located two kilometers north of the ring dike and created a kink in the main defense line.

-The fort is constructed of concrete compartments of five meters each.
-First the concrete walls were poured up to the "kink" of the ceiling.
+The fort was constructed of concrete compartments of five meters each.
+First, the concrete walls were poured up to the "kink" of the ceiling.
 Then these spaces were filled with sand, over this came a wooden shuttering.
 The imprint of the wooden bulkheads is still visible in the vaulted ceiling.
-Over this wooden formwork, a new layer of concrete was then poured for the ceiling.
-During the renovation, it became clear with what precision construction was done at the time, to the millimeter.
+A new layer of concrete was then poured over this wooden formwork for the ceiling.
+During the major renovation, it became apparent with what precision construction was done at the time, to the millimeter.
 It also turned out that the foundation was still in excellent order.
 All piles were neatly under water and there was no sign of pile rot.

-In its history, the Fort along Nekkerweg has hosted various groups.
-Initially, of course, to soldiers during the mobilization for World War I. But a few years after its completion, other users arrived as well.
-At the end of 1917, the fortress, together with the Fort near Spijkerboor located further away, was designated as a military house of custody.
-For two years, the former men's rooms principled conscientious objectors were detained.held.
+In its history, the Fort along Nekkerweg has housed several groups.
+Initially, of course, to the soldiers during mobilization for World War I. But a few years after its completion, other users arrived as well.
+At the end of 1917, the fort, together with the Fort near Spijkerboor located further away, was designated as a military house of detention.
+For two years, principled conscientious objectors were held in the former men's quarters.
 Immediately after World War II, the fort was also used as a prison.

 In the 1950s and 1960s, the fort was used as a dismantling fort for old ammunition and storage for explosives.
 After that, the fort stood empty for twenty-eight years before being transformed into Fort Resort Beemster.